oceantime/mFrame/docs/Guide_Android_Setup_Weex.md

 <uses-feature android:glEsVersion="0x00020000" />
 ```

-6. You can also build the weex-playground to preview the GCanvas result.The location of weex-playground is
+6. You can also build the weex-playground to preview the WmCanvas result.The location of weex-playground is
-<b>GCanvas/android/brigdes/weex-bridge/android/weex-playground </b>
+<b>WmCanvas/android/brigdes/weex-bridge/android/weex-playground </b>

 ## Write Weex Sample